 Under goal number 8 we have a number of KPIs designed to measure how we perform as an employer in the eyes of our employees.
-We have a collaboration with Great Place to Work®, who perform annual employee surveys at our company.
+We have a collaboration with Great Place to Work, who perform annual employee surveys at our company.
 The results of these surveys help us to identify areas of strength as well as shortcomings.
-The results are used by the management team's continued development activities, which the entire company works on together during the year with the aim of achieving continuous improvements as a workplace.
+The results are used by the management team's continued development activities, which the entire company works on together during the year, with the aim of achieving continuous improvements as a workplace.

 Didriksons has been a certified Great Place to Work since 2020, and we aim to become one of the best companies to work for in the whole of Sweden.
-Through the Great Place to Work initiative, we have the opportunity to measure our employees' level of confidence and engagement in their work.
+Through the Great Place to Work initiative, we have the opportunity to measure our employees' level of trust and engagement in their work.
 This is an indicator of our employees' job satisfaction and how they feel about their workplace.

-We are proud of the extensive commitment in 2022, a 97% response rate and a trust index of 78%.
-It is a decrease from last year and is partly explained by the increased number of staff during the last two years.
+We are proud of the extensive commitment in 2023, a 97% response rate and a trust index of 81%, which is an increase from last year.
+This could partly be explained by less new employees hired during the year, but also thanks to an intensified work by our group dedicated to our employees' wellbeing.